 Polvorosas or polvorones?

 These polvorosas are the first cousins of the Spanish polvorones.
 They owe their name to the dusty quality of their dough.
-They literally melt in the mouth.
+They melt in the mouth.

 The dough does not contain eggs or any binding element except fat.
 So these almond cookies are delicate and fall apart just by looking at them.
 That’s why you must make them in small sizes without manipulating them much.